Slow Cooker Chicken Tortilla Soup (Dump and Go!)

-This easy slow cooker chicken tortilla soup is simple to make pantry ingredients, and is a quick-prep, dump-and-go slow cooker recipe that’s bound to become a new family favorite!
+This easy slow cooker chicken tortilla soup is simple to make with basic pantry ingredients, is packed with juicy chicken, vibrant veggies, and hearty beans; topped with crispy tortilla strips (no soggy tortillas here!), and is a 5-minute prep, dump-and-go crockpot that’s bound to become a new family favorite.

 About this Slow Cooker Chicken Tortilla Soup